maybeanerd/eoy/slides.md

 # Self hosted trading game

-This is a game where you trade resources between self hosted federated instances.
+A game where you trade resources between self hosted federated instances.

 ## State:
-- basic federation works!
+- Basic federation works!
 - I refactored the database to use mongoDB, and then refactored it to use postgresql again.
-- The core gameplay loop is missing
+- The core gameplay loop is missing.
-- I didn't touch this for 4+ months
+- I didn't touch this for the past 4+ months.

 ---
 layout: intro-image-right